juicymb/mp/README.md

 ![screenshot](https://raw.githubusercontent.com/amitmerchant1990/electron-markdownify/master/app/img/markdownify.gif)

-it is not the most safest but i guarantee you that **this is the most honest** because the fact is there is no 100% cheats that safe from getting banned.
+it is not the most safest but i guarantee you that **this is the most honest** because the fact that there is no 100% cheats that safe from getting banned.

 Remember when you paid some money for premium mod that said it's safe for only a 30 days but end up getting banned for a 30 years.

 Your account lost with no refund that suck! i dont wanna overclaim but here best thing i can give:

 * LivePreview - Make changes, See changes
   - Instantly see what your Markdown documents look like in HTML as you create them.